hassanzohdy/reinforcments/README.md

 # Importing package

-You can import package using `commonJs` format  or using `require` syntax.
+You can import package using `CommonJS` format  or using `require` syntax.

 ```js
 import $_ from 'reinforcements';